Janet Lehman and The Birch Family: a Total Transformation

 This mom was incredibly articulate and described her son as being relentless in challenging the limits that were placed on him.
 She and her partner had tried other parenting tools and methods for disciplining children, but they pointed in the direction of giving away her power as a parent, and she felt helpless and ineffective.
 When this couple bought The Total Transformation they were wondering if it could help them parent kids with ADHD.
 Once they heard that one of my favorite concepts James repeated throughout the program was the advice to “parent the child you have, not the child that you wish you had”—regardless of the diagnosis—the rest followed.

-This is just one example of the impact we have on the 1-on-1 Coaching line.
+This is just one example of the impact we have as parent coaches.
 I loved doing the work, especially when I got to help someone who was struggling but suddenly started to understand how to apply the program tools and lessons—and see results.
 It’s an amazing experience.

-Many families who call 1-on-1 Coaching are eager for things to change right now.
+Many families who contact parent coaching are eager for things to change right now.
 I often got calls from people who just purchased the program, and I would help slow them down in their process.
 They were desperate to get the principles to change what was happening in their family system and terminate behavior disorders, but I help them understand that there are some changes that can happen immediately and others that take time.

 Change is not easy for anyone.
 The key is not to give up or to give into accepting the status quo.
 Those two California moms didn’t give up.
 They learned more effective ways to set clear limits on their son and developed a reward system, all of which their son responded very well to.